bryonbaker/xamarin-spectrum-analyser/README.md

 The X-Code and Xamarin projects give you everything you need to get up and going to extend the binding and enjoy the awesomeness of SuperpoweredSDK with cross-platform code!

+The project displays a full spectrum for a standard tuning guitar; with red bars indicating C for each octave.

 ### Contents: ###

 * An XCode project that wraps up the SuperpoweredSDK and creates a satic library that can be called from C#.
 * A Xamarin Solution that provides a bridge between the managed C# and the X-Code unmanaged codeand displays an audio spectrum os a standard-tuning guitar.
 Each red bar is the note C and represents a different octave.

+### Known Issues: ###

+The project has been updated to the latest versions of XCode (8.3.3) and Visual Studio for macOS (7.0.1), and Xamarin.iOS (10.4.0.128).
+It is still using an old version of SuperpoweredSDK; I will be updating it to use the latest version shortly.

 ### How do I get set up? ###